alisaifee/flask-limiter/doc/source/index.rst

                                reset.
 ============================== ================================================

-Depending on the :ref:`ratelimit-strategy` chosen, the meaning of the headers may differ.
-For example, with a moving window strategy there is no actual reset for the window, and therefore the value of ``X-RateLimit-Reset`` is always ``now() + 1``.

-.. warning:: Enabling the headers has an additional with certain storage / strategy combinations.
+.. warning:: Enabling the headers has an additional cost with certain storage / strategy combinations.

     * Memcached + Fixed Window: an extra key per rate limit is stored to calculate ``X-RateLimit-Reset``
-    * Redis + Moving Window: an extra call to redis is involved during every request to calculate ``X-RateLimit-Remaining``
+    * Redis + Moving Window: an extra call to redis is involved during every request to calculate ``X-RateLimit-Remaining`` and ``X-RateLimit-Reset``

 .. _keyfunc-customization: